Email & Password

-Plastic Surgeon Dr. Susan Kolb has compiled an extensive list of treatments that have helped ease the suffering for morgellons patients.
+Plastic Surgeon Dr Susan Kolb has compiled an extensive list of treatments that have helped ease the suffering of Morgellons patients.

 The Centres for Disease Control and Prevention has been researching delusional infestations, which it labels “unexplained dermopathy”, and they have so far classified it as “an unexplained and debilitating illness of unknown cause.”

-Dr. Davis, author of the study, is trying to reach medical professionals to stress the importance of a physical exam even if they suspect the patient is suffering from a delusional infestation but isn’t positive.
+Dr Davis, the author of the study, is trying to reach medical professionals to stress the importance of a physical exam even if they suspect the patient is suffering from a delusional infestation but isn’t positive.

 To read the full study please refer to the Archives of Dermatology May 16th 2011.